Fresh Peach Slump

 • In a small bowl combine the cornstarch, sugar and salt; sprinkle over the peaches.

-• Place dutch oven on a burner over a medium until it reaches simmering.
+• Place dutch oven on a burner over medium heat until it reaches simmering.

 • Stir occasionally and gently, simmering for ten minutes; remove from heat.